|Birthname||Charles Mingus, Jr.|

 - associate relationship with Patchen, Kenneth (born 13 December 1910).
 Notes: Artistic collaborators

 - associate relationship with Powell, Bud (born 27 September 1924)

-- associate relationship with Williams, Richard Gene (born 4 May 1931).
-Notes: music partnership
+- associate relationship with Woodman, Britt (born 4 June 1920).
+Notes: Music collaborators

 - associate relationship with Wright, Leo (born 14 December 1933).
 Notes: music partnership

 - compare to chart of Haden, Charlie (born 6 August 1937)

 - Work : New Career 1940 (Began as a professional musician)

 - Social : Joined group 1941 (Played with Lee Young)

 - Work : Published/ Exhibited/ Released 1947 (Debut album)